peterbencze/serritor/README.md

     }
 }
 ```
 That's it!
 In just a few lines you can make a crawler that crawls every link it finds, while filtering duplicate and offsite requests.
-You also get access to the WebDriver, so you can use all the features that are provided by Selenium.
+You also get access to the WebDriver instance, so you can use all the features that are provided by Selenium.

 By default, the crawler uses [HtmlUnit headless browser](http://htmlunit.sourceforge.net/):
 ```java